-1. Local volunteer resources will be inadequate to deal with the disaster.
-State, and possible federal, assistance will be required.
+- 1. Local volunteer resources will be inadequate to deal with the disaster.
+State, and possible federal, assistance will be required. - 2.
+Individual and/or groups of volunteers will go to the affected area and offer assistance.

-- 2. Individual and/or groups of volunteers will go to the affected area and offer assistance. - 3.
-An organized volunteer disaster response effort will be required. - 4.
-Sufficient personnel will be available from one or more support agencies to staff and operate the state's Multi-Agency Donations Warehouse, Governor's Emergency Information Bilingual Hotline / 2-1-1 Center, and local emergency volunteer centers. - 5.
-The Governor's Emergency Information Bilingual Hotline / 2-1-1 Center, if necessary, may also serve as the state's Donations and Volunteer Hotline. - 6.
-When emergency conditions subside after a disaster, individuals and relief organizations from outside the disaster area may begin to collect materials and supplies to meet the needs of the survivors. - 7.
-Appropriate messages will be provided to the media to provide the public with guidance about donating product, services, and/or cash. - 8.
-Should a large-scale or catastrophic event occur, unsolicited donated goods may come from around the state, country, or the world. - 9.
-Donated goods may arrive in a disaster area day or night without warning. - 10.
-Donated goods may arrive unsorted or with minimal packaging. - 11.
-The amount of donated goods and services will increase with the amount of media attention the disaster receives. - 12.
+- 3. An organized volunteer disaster response effort will be required. - Sufficient personnel will be available from one or more support agencies to staff and operate the state's Multi-Agency Donations Warehouse, NC 211, and local emergency volunteer centers. - 5.
+When emergency conditions subside after a disaster, individuals and relief organizations from outside the disaster area may begin to collect materials and supplies to meet the needs of the survivors. - 6.
+Appropriate messages will be provided to the media to provide the public with guidance about donating product, services, and/or cash. - 7.
+Should a large-scale or catastrophic event occur, unsolicited donated goods may come from around the state, country, or the world. - 8.
+Donated goods may arrive in a disaster area day or night without warning. - 9.
+Donated goods may arrive unsorted or with minimal packaging. - 10.
+The amount of donated goods and services will increase with the amount of media attention the disaster receives. - 11.
 Non-useful and unwanted donations will occur, to include unsorted or dirty clothing, used mattresses, perishable foodstuffs and worn-out or cast-off items (i.e., junk).
-Disposal sites and procedures will be required for surplus, unneeded and junk donations. - 13.
-NC Voluntary Organizations Active in Disaster (NCVOAD) member organizations will offer assistance by receiving and distributing donated goods to distribution centers at the local level. - 14.
-Affected local government(s) will be able to establish distribution centers within their jurisdictions. - 15.
-Resource gaps tied to medical supplies and pharmaceuticals will be addressed through the Department of Health and Human Services, Division of Public

-Health first through all available means.
+Disposal sites and procedures will be required for surplus, unneeded and junk donations. - 12.
+NC Voluntary Organizations Active in Disaster (NCVOAD) member organizations may offer assistance by receiving and distributing donated goods to distribution centers at the local level. - 13.
+Affected local government(s) will be able to establish distribution centers within their jurisdictions. - 14.
+Resource gaps tied to medical supplies and pharmaceuticals will be addressed through the Department of Health and Human Services, Division of Public Health first through all available means.
 The Multi-Agency Donations Warehouse may accept medical supplies with the exception of pharmaceuticals due to DEA licensure requirements.

 - a.
-Establishes a separate location (outside the EOC, but closely colocated) Donations Coordination Center for the VDCT members to work if the situation dictates a significant expansion to the team. - b.
+Establishes a separate location (outside the EOC, but closely colocated) Donations Coordination Center for the Volunteer and Donations Coordination Team (VDCT) members to work if the situation dictates a significant expansion to the team. - b.
 Assist in the arrangement for transportation that might be required during the receipt, movement and distribution of donations. - c.
 Arranges for technical and other resource support when opening the state's Multi-Agency Warehouse in accordance with the Memorandum of Agreement between Adventists Community Services and NCEM. - d.
-Provides telephones, computers, other equipment and supplies necessary for the operation of the Governor's Emergency Information Bilingual Hotline / 2-1-1 Center. - e.
+Provides telephones, computers, other equipment and supplies necessary for the operation of NC 211. - e.
 Provides a liaison to interface with the VDCT and monitors offers to determine if resource offered can support any needs requested by stakeholders. - f.
 Establishes additional donations management facilities as needed.